 There are even a number of buildings that display the diverse religious culture of the region.
 Temples such as the Goddess Of Mercy Temple and the iconic Wat Chaiyamangkalaram are surrounded by locations like St. George’s Church and the Kapitan Keling Mosque.

 Outside of the history, George Town is also known as the food capital of Malaysia.
 Offering a wide range of cuisine, bars, restaurants and street stalls, which give visitors the chance to enjoy some of the traditional gastronomy of the region while they’re taking everything else in.

 Due to what’s on offer here, institutions such as Forbes, Time and Lonely Planet have heralded Georgetown as one of the best places to visit, not just in Asia but in the entire world.
 This makes it by far the best place to stay for anyone who prioritises history, culture or food during their visit.

-- Royale Chulan Penang is located within walking distance to Clan Jetties of Penang, Pinang Peranakan Museum, Wonderfood Museum and the culturally-vibrant Little India, Fort Cornwallis.
-The hotel features an outdoor swimming pool and guests can enjoy meals at the in-house restaurant.
+Royale Chulan Penang is located within walking distance to Clan Jetties of Penang, Pinang Peranakan Museum, Wonderfood Museum, Little India, and Fort Cornwallis.
+The hotel provides an outdoor swimming pool, free wifi, and an in-house restaurant.